Robert Siciliano Identity Theft Expert

 “In Kansas, where five prisons allow inmates to hold jobs processing data with personal identifying information, a prisoner was found last year to have stolen names, birth dates, and Social Security numbers while in a job making digital images of public records, the audit says.
 The data was found in a routine search of inmates when their shift is over”.

 What we’ve got here is a failure to communicate.
 Some men you just can’t reach.
 And I’m not talking about the prisoners.
 Any government agency head that sees fit to put a felon in charge of personal identifying information that can lead to identity theft needs to be put on a chain gang himself.
-With incompetence like this it’s no wonder 10-12 million people are victims of identity theft every year.
+With incompetence like this its no wonder 10-12 million people are victims of identity theft every year.

 Protect your identity.